Widevine: Growth (2006–2010)

 In April 2006, Constellation Ventures, Pacesetter Capital, Phoenix Capital Partners, and VantagePoint Venture Partners joined digital communications company Cisco Systems and Canadian telecommunications company Telus to invest $16 million into Widevine Technologies.
-Cisco's involvement in the investment followed its acquisition of set-top box manufacturer Scientific Atlanta for US$7 billion.
-In a six-year agreement, Widevine was awarded a contract with Telus to use its technology in Telus' platforms.
+Cisco's involvement in the investment followed its acquisition of set-top box manufacturer Scientific Atlanta for $7 billion.
+In a six-year agreement, Widevine was awarded a contract with Telus to use its technology in Telus's platforms.

 On August 3, 2007, Widevine Technologies filed a patent infringement lawsuit against content security company Verimatrix.
 The two companies reached a settlement in March 2010.

 Vendors utilizing Widevine steadily increased up until 2010.
 In August 2008, CinemaNow used Widevine to expand its reach to multiple devices, including the Nintendo Wii, disc players from LG and Samsung, and the iPhone and iPod.
 To implement DRM into Microsoft Silverlight for browsers not using Microsoft Windows, Microsoft worked with Widevine Technologies.
 Widevine was also implemented into several streaming services using Adobe Flash, including content from Sony and Warner Bros. distributed in the virtual social network Gaia Online.

-In December 2009, Widevine received an additional US$15 million in funding from telecommunications company Liberty Global and Samsung Ventures, the venture capital subsidiary of Samsung.
+In December 2009, Widevine received an additional $15 million in funding from telecommunications company Liberty Global and Samsung Ventures, the venture capital subsidiary of Samsung.
 Samsung would expand its use of Widevine in June 2010.
 LoveFilm signed a deal with Widevine in July 2010.

 Acquisition by Google (2010–present)

 On December 3, 2010, Google announced that it had acquired Widevine for an undisclosed amount.
 The acquisition occurred on the same day Viacom filed an appeal in Viacom v.
 YouTube, a case regarding Google's role in users uploading content owned by Viacom onto YouTube.
-A CNN report in February 2011 revealed that Google had paid US$150 million for Widevine, despite an internal valuation of the company being between US$30 million and US$40 million, making it the company's ninth largest acquisition until that point.
+A CNN report in February 2011 revealed that Google had paid $150 million for Widevine, despite an internal valuation of the company being between $30 million and $40 million, making it the company's ninth largest acquisition until that point.